BemiHQ/bemi/docs/docs/faq.md

 * Storing data changes in a hard-to-query serialized format
 * Lacking the UI for troubleshooting and audit log purposes

+See this [page](/alternatives) that summarizes the main differences between different alternative solutions.

 ### Why not just use logging solutions like DataDog and APM tools like New Relic?

 These tools do not track changes made within a database.
 Bemi allows automatically tracking changes for each database record individually.
 This data represents an audit log which can be used for audit, digital forensics, and troubleshooting purposes.